About

 Pitstop success penalties are applied at all races to prevent any single crew from dominating.
 The top-three finishers from the previous race must respectively serve an additional 15, 10 or 5 seconds on top of the mandated minimum pitstop time.

-Just like all SRO championships, Fanatec GT Asia and Japan Cup benefits from the organisation’s world-renowned Balance of Performance (BoP) regulations.
+Just like all SRO championships, GT World Challenge Asia and Japan Cup benefits from the organisation’s world-renowned Balance of Performance (BoP) regulations.
 These ensure that a car’s natural attributes or shortcomings are not the determining factors in overall results.

 But SRO’s BoP is just the start.
 Its expertise extends into Race Control, stewarding, scrutineering, management and regulatory matters, all of which combine to deliver an accountable and trustworthy GT racing environment.